mar-naseer/marn-python-codes/README.md

 # marn-python-codes
 Practice Python Programming

-In this repo i will solve interesting problem statement using Python Programming.
+In this repository i will solve interesting problem statement using Python Programming.